 On Oct.
 28, Britney reportedly learned through a letter from Jamie’s lawyer that her longtime business manager, Lou Taylor, had resigned and been replaced without her knowledge.
 And at a Nov.
-10 hearing, a California judge once again denied Britney’s request to remove Jamie as conservator.
-“My client has informed me that she is afraid of her father,” Ingham told the judge.
+10 hearing, Judge Penny once again denied Britney’s request to remove Jamie as conservator.
+“My client has informed me that she is afraid of her father,” Ingham told Penny.
 “She will not perform again if her father is in charge of her career.”

 Ahead of the December hearing, Jamie told CNN that he hadn’t spoken to Britney since she filed to remove him as conservator in August.
 “I love my daughter and I miss her very much,” he said.
 “When a family member needs special care and protection, families need to step up, as I have done for the last 12-plus years, to safeguard, protect and continue to love Britney unconditionally.
 I have and will continue to provide unwavering love and fierce protection against those with self-serving interests and those who seek to harm her or my family.”

 At a Feb.
 11, 2021, hearing, Judge Penny overruled Jamie’s objections to a proposed order concerning the establishment of Bessemer as co-conservator of Britney’s estate.
 The purpose of the order, as stated by Ingham at the hearing, was to give Jamie and Bessemer “an equal division of responsibility, in the hopes that they would sit down and figure out together the best way to handle this complex estate for the benefit of my client.”